javierbrea/eslint-plugin-boundaries/packages/website/docs/selectors/selectors.md

 ### Template example

-This rule disallows dependencies between elements of the same type that belong to different families:
+This policy disallows dependencies between elements of the same type that belong to different families:

 ```js
 {